-But still, your WordPress site is unaware of it and is serving static assets from the usual domain.
+But still, your WordPress site is unaware of it and is serving static assets from the origin server.

 To integrate it with WordPress, log in to your WordPress dashboard.
 Then go to the CDN section inside Breeze Cache plugin’s settings page.

 Then enter the Stackpath URL you’ve got above and click Save Changes.
-It will replace all the links to your static assets with the one you’ve provided.
-Also, don’t forget to add ‘http://’ in front of the address; otherwise, the links will appear broken.
+It will replace all the static asset URLs with the corresponding CDN URL.
+Also, don’t forget to add ‘https://’ in front of the address; otherwise, the links may appear broken.

 Since it is an addon service, the CDN comes at an additional price of $1 per month for one application.